sarweshkumar47/Boot-Intel-Edison-from-SDCard-with-Debian-Ubilinux/README.md

 </p>

-Here, the SD card device is “/dev/mmcblk1” and the partition we’ve created is "/dev/mmcblk1p1"
+* Here, the SD card device is “/dev/mmcblk1” and the partition we’ve created is "/dev/mmcblk1p1"

 ## Boot the board using SD card

 Debian system on Edison, does not mount the microsd card automatically.
 To mount sdcard at boot, modify the /etc/fstab system file in edison.

-1. Find the UUID for the sd card
+* Find the UUID for the sd card

          blkid

 <p align="center">
 <img src="https://github.com/sarweshkumar47/Boot-Intel-Edison-from-SDCard-with-Debian-Ubilinux/blob/master/Screenshots/s2.png" alt="blkid" style="width:304px;height:228px;">
 </p>

-2. add an entry for the partition to automount it at startup.
+* Add an entry for the partition to automount it at startup.
 Add file system, mount point, type, options, dump and pass information of sdcard partition to fstab file and save it.
 Example, the format looks like below,

    #####/dev/sdcX      /media/sdcard    ext4    defaults    0     0